Ellen Harding Baker: Notable work

-The quilt is large; it measures 89 x 106 inches (225 cm x 269 cm).

-The quilt is currently in possession at the Smithsonian Institution, National Museum of American History, donated by Patricia Hill McCloy and Kathryn Hill Meardon.
-It has not been on view since 2018.
+The quilt measures 89 x 106 inches (225 cm x 269 cm).
+It is currently in possession at the Smithsonian Institution, National Museum of American History.
+It was donated to the museum by Patricia Hill McCloy and Kathryn Hill Meardon, who are descendants of Baker's daughter Carrie.

-In the 2021 lyrical picture book She Stitched The Stars: A Story Of Ellen Harding Baker's Solar System Quilt author Jennifer Harris imagines the origins of the quilt.
+A fictionalized backstory of the creation of the Solar System Quilt is told in the children's book She Stitched The Stars: A Story Of Ellen Harding Baker's Solar System Quilt authored by Jennifer Harris.